indico/indico-user-docs/user_guide/vidyo.md

-# Create or Join a Vidyo room via Indico DRAFT
+# Create or Join a Vidyo room via Indico

 In the managemenent page of your event click on _Videoconference_ under the tab _Services_ on the left banner.